 The out-of-pocket costs ― deductibles, copays, and coinsurance ― you are responsible for vary depending on what type of Medicare health plan you choose.

 With Original Medicare, Part B pays for a portion of your diabetic care, typically 80%, after you pay your Part B annual deductible.
 Unless you have a Medicare Supplement plan (Medigap) that is administered by private insurance companies, you are responsible for the rest of the charges.
 There is no out-of-pocket maximum limit set, so your total costs are unpredictable.

-With a MA plan, you typically are responsible for copays or coinsurance, as well as the Part B annual deductible, but there is a maximum limit set for all of your medical out-of-pocket expenses, including your diabetic care.
-Out-of-pocket amounts and max limits vary, depending on which MA plan you choose.
+With a MA plan, you typically are responsible for copays or coinsurance as well as the Part B annual deductible, but there is a maximum limit set for all of your medical out-of-pocket expenses, including your diabetic care.
+Out-of-pocket amounts and maximum limits vary, depending on which MA plan you choose.
 You can search for plans that are offered in your area here.

-Keep in mind that for people who have diabetes and potential ensuing complications, healthcare expenses can add up.
-The best diabetic care coverage is through the Medicare plan that meets your needs related to choice of providers as well as total costs.
+Keep in mind that for people who have diabetes and potential ensuing complications, health care expenses can add up.
+The best diabetic care coverage is through the Medicare plan that meets your needs related to the choice of providers as well as total costs.

 Will Medicare Pay for Insulin?